wp-plugins/tag-sticky-post/README.txt

 4. The post dashboard indicating which entries are tag sticky posts

 == Changelog ==

+= 2.0.0 =
+* Implementing the singleton pattern
+* Adding support for custom post types
+* Adding a file to invoke an instance of the plugin
+* WordPress 3.8 compatibility

 = 1.2 =
 * Introducing support for multiple tags in the querying string.
 So if your URL contains `tag/tag1+tag2+tag3` and a post is tagged in that set, it will be highlighted.